Tokyo Taxi Center Business Outline

 Universal Design Taxi/Wagon Taxi Exclusive Lane

-The International Terminal of Haneda Airport and the taxi stand in front of the Yaesu Exit of Tokyo Station offer exclusive lanes for universal design taxis and wagon taxis.
+Terminal 3 of Haneda Airport and the taxi stand in front of the Yaesu Exit of Tokyo Station offer exclusive lanes for universal design taxis and wagon taxis.
 Universal design taxis are easy to get in and out of, making it easier for elderly, disabled, or pregnant passengers.
 Wagon taxis offer more space for passengers with considerable luggage.

 Haneda Airport Fixed Fare Lane